Larry Mickey: Playing career

 While playing with the Omaha Knights, Mickey was named to the first team of the Central Hockey League All-Stars during the 1966-67 season, and his team advanced to the Adams Cup finals that same year.

 On April 16, 1967, the night before the third game of the Adams Cup best-of-seven play-off series between the Omaha Knights and the Oklahoma City Blazers, Mickey was driving with his wife, Eleanor, on a country road near Seward, Nebraska late on Sunday night.
 The road's visibility was reduced to nearly zero as a result of blowing dust from a nearby field, and Mickey was involved in a two-car, head-on collision.
 Mickey suffered cuts, bruises and a broken left arm, while Eleanor was killed in the crash.

+Community Involvement

+Beyond his playing career, Mickey was deeply involved in community and youth hockey development.
+He was recognized for his dedication to coaching young players and for his outreach to children with special needs.

-While Mickey had many accomplishments in the NHL, he was also known for his community involvement with youth hockey and children with special needs.
-Mickey is recognized as one of the early founders of the Buffalo Jr. Sabres.
-This franchise was established in Buffalo, New York in 1975.
+Mickey was one of the early founders of the Buffalo Jr. Sabres, established in 1975 in Buffalo, New York.
+The organization became a cornerstone of Western New York’s hockey community, helping to develop numerous players and coaches.
 During its history, a half-dozen former Buffalo Sabres served as head coach or assistant coach.
-Mickey coached the team from 1975 to the end of the 1977 season.
+Mickey served as head coach of the Jr. Sabres from 1975 through the 1977 season.

+His legacy in hockey continues through his son, Cory Mickey, who operates 3D Hockey Player Development, a training organization dedicated to advancing youth and elite-level players.
+His grandson, Shane Mickey, is an emerging young hockey player, carrying forward the family’s passion for the game.